StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-page-templates/export-a-case-page-template.md

 This topic provides step-by-step instructions for exporting a [case page template](about-case-page-templates.md) in TheHive.

-This is useful if you want to share a case page template with another organization or TheHive instance.
+The export file is a JSON file that can be [imported](import-a-case-page-template.md) into another organization or TheHive instance for sharing.

 {!includes/access-manage-case-page-templates.md!}